 – Draws on the strengths, assets, and lived experience of the people being served.

-- Is addressing systemic racial and/or gender inequities in one of the 2023 priority areas:
+- Is addressing systemic racial and/or gender inequities in one of this year’s priority areas.

 - Can demonstrate how they reduce disparities and/or achieve more equitable outcomes.